Revenue vs EBITDA Explained

 Limitations of EBITDA

 However, EBITDA doesn’t reflect a business’s actual net earnings (gross business income minus all business expenses).
-Indeed, some companies can report a seemingly strong EBITDA while stating negative profits at the bottom line.
+Indeed, some companies can report a seemingly strong EBITDA while stating negative profits on the bottom line.

 EBITDA can sometimes be misleading because costs associated with debt aren’t included.
-This means that any unhealthy debt decisions made by the company will be overlooked if you only look at EBITDA.
+This means that you may overlook any unhealthy debt decisions made by the company if you review only the EBITDA.

 EBITDA also excludes depreciation and amortization expenses.
 However, machines, tools, and other assets lose their value over time, and copyrights and patents expire.
 EBITDA fails to account for these costs.